jsartisan/frontend-challenges/challenges/207-max-water-container/README.md

-You are given an integer array `heights` where `heights[i]` represents the height of the ith bar.
+Given an array of integers `heights`, where each value represents the height of a vertical bar at position i, find the maximum volume of water that can be trapped between any two bars.

-You may choose any two bars to form a container.
-Return the maximum amount of water a container can store.
+Each pair of bars, along with the x-axis, forms a container that can hold water.
+Calculate and return the largest possible container volume.

 **Constraints:**
 - 2 ≤ height.length ≤ 1000